 The 2019 Plan is to be administered by the Compensation Committee of the Board of Directors, provided, however, that except as otherwise expressly provided in the 2019 Plan, the independent members of the Board of Directors may elect to exercise any power or authority granted to the Compensation Committee under the 2019 Plan.
-Subject to the terms of the 2019 Plan, the Compensation Committee is authorized to select eligible persons to receive Awards, grant Awards, determine the type, number, and other terms and conditions of, and all other matters relating to, Awards, prescribe Award agreements (which need not be identical for each participant) and the rules and regulations for the administration of the 2019 Plan, construe and interpret the 2019 Plan and Award agreements, correct defects, supply omissions, or reconcile inconsistencies therein, and make all other decisions and determinations as the Compensation Committee may deem necessary or advisable for the administration of the 2019 Plan.
-Decisions of the Compensation Committee shall be final, conclusive and binding on all persons or entities, including us, any subsidiary or any participant or beneficiary, or any transferee under the 2019 Plan or any other person claiming rights from or through any of the foregoing persons or entities.
+Subject to the terms of the 2019 Plan, the Compensation Committee is authorized to select eligible persons to receive Awards, grant Awards, determine the type, number, and other terms and conditions of, and all other matters relating to, Awards, prescribe Award agreements (which need not be identical for each participant) and the rules and regulations for the administration of the 2019 Plan, construe and interpret the 2019 Plan and Award agreements, correct defects, supply omissions, or reconcile inconsistencies therein, and make all other decisions and determinations as the Compensation Committee shall be final, conclusive and binding on all persons or entities, including us, any subsidiary or any participant or beneficiary, or any transferee under the 2019 Plan or any other person claiming rights from or through any of the foregoing persons or entities.